Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Introduction

 \cite{hasselt2010double} proposed the Double Estimator (DE), which splits the data into independent sets, thereby separating the selection and evaluation of a maximizing value.
-The corresponding Double $Q$-Learning is a popular choice among practitioners.
+The corresponding Double $Q$-Learning is a popular choice among practitioners \rdd{\citep{yuan2019double, he2021variational}}.
 Although the DE introduces underestimation bias, Double $Q$-Learning offers improved robustness and strong performances, especially in highly stochastic environments.
-Another crucial contribution is \cite{d2016estimating}, in which the Weighted Estimator (WE) alongside Weighted $Q$-Learning is proposed.
+Another crucial contribution is \rdd{the work by} \cite{d2016estimating}, in which the Weighted Estimator (WE) alongside Weighted $Q$-Learning is proposed.
 From a bias perspective, the estimator builds a compromise between the overestimating ME and the underestimating DE.
-However, the WE does not offer additional flexibility in selecting the level of bias and is computationally demanding since it requires numerical integration or Monte Carlo approximation.
-Notably, those estimators led to modifications of the Deep $Q$-Networks (DQN, \citealt{mnih2015human}), which expanded $Q$-Learning to the deep neural network (DNN) setting and paved the path for the striking success of RL in recent years \citep{silver2017mastering, vinyals2019grandmaster}.
+However, the WE does not offer additional flexibility in selecting the level of bias and is computationally demanding since it requires numerical integration or Monte Carlo approximation. \rd{\cite{lan2020maxmin} presented MaxMin $Q$-Learning, which builds on learning multiple approximators for the same action-value.
+Whether the algorithm over- or underestimates $Q$-values depends on the discrete choice of the number of approximators.
+We refer to the corresponding estimator of the MEV as the MaxMin Estimator (MME).} \rdd{Notably, the DE, WE, and the MME also} led to modifications of the Deep $Q$-Networks (DQN, \citealt{mnih2015human}). \rdd{The DQN} expanded $Q$-Learning to the deep neural network (DNN) setting and paved the path for the striking success of RL in recent years \citep{silver2017mastering, vinyals2019grandmaster}.